 - Dental Lab Technician Students: 1-2 scholarships annually, for $500-$750 each

+The application will be released in early 2021.
 Completed applications are due by March 31 of each year, with notifications of application status no later than May 31 of each year.

 Flora Yen - 2019 IDF $5,000 Tuition Grant Recipient

 "I became interested in dentistry during my senior year of high school.
 A significant family member of mine was diagnosed with a mental illness that prevented the individual from seeking proper dental access.
 I knew then that I wanted to be a healthcare provider for my family member and similarly situated individuals.
 I was determined to become a dentist that can ease patient fear and provide low-anxiety dental care.

 Dental school presents challenges that are often overcome in collaboration with others.
 My most valuable memories in dental school involve building relationships with my fellow classmates through leadership experiences.
 One particular experience that I cherished was my involvement in IASDA (American Student Dental Association-Iowa Chapter) as their Fundraising Chair.
 I hosted the past three annual Vendor Fairs that allow students to network with future employers and companies that provide products and services for dentists who are establishing a practice.
 The fundraiser then provides students travel funds to attend leadership conferences where students can access practice management seminars.